 History bubbles beneath the surface of the picturesque crater lakes at Queen Elizabeth National Park, rising occasionally in the scent of sulfur.
-These now tranquil lakes were once forged in the fire and brimstone of exploding.
-The cooled crater lakes are just one astounding feature within this diverse ecosystem.
-Its sprawling savannah, humid forests, and fertile wetland, set against a backdrop of the ethereal Rwenzori Mountians, make it an enticing abode for more than 90 species of mammals and over 600 species of birds.
+These now tranquil lakes were once forged in the fire and brimstone of volcanic explosions.
+The cooled crater lakes are just one of the astounding features within this diverse ecosystem.
+Its sprawling savannah, humid forests, and fertile wetland, set against a backdrop of the ethereal Rwenzori Mountains, make it an enticing abode for more than 90 species of mammals and over 600 species of birds.

 3 DAYS | 2 NIGHTS